 One of the things I noticed right off after getting CTR2 running with the manual RJ45 switch was that while it worked just fine, I always forgot to change the RJ45 switch when changing radios.
 So even though the HMI presented the radio I had selected it was still connected to and controlling the radio still selected on the RJ45 switch.
 I set out to solve this irritating problem so I designed and built an automatic RJ45 switch.

 This switch is nothing more that four DPDT relays on each Radio I/O port controlled by the HMI.
 DPDT relays were chosen for their simplicity and low cost.
 When you select a radio in the HMI it commands the switch to select a set of four relays to pick up.
 This routes the Radio I/O signals on that port to the Radio I/O port on the HMI.
 I designed the the RJ45 Switch to route up to 16 ports.
 It is modular with four ports on each board.
-You only build the number of boards you need and can add additional boards at any time as your station expands.
-The photo above shows two RJ45 Switch boards stacked on the HMI board for routing of 8 Radio I/O ports.
+You only build or buy the number of boards you need and can add additional boards at any time as your station expands.

 So what do I use?

 My CTR2 system is shown in the lead photo.
 It is capable of controlling 8 antennas and 12 Radio I/O ports.
 The boards stack using M3 25mm+6mm male/female standoffs.
 The acrylic enclosure was cut on my CNC router.
-I don’t offer enclosures for the board stack due to the number of option combinations available.
-In the future I’ll look at adding a few basic configuration enclosures.
+I can cut custom acrylic panels for any combination of boards for an additional cost.

 I home-brewed an antenna switch to switch my dummy load and up to seven antennas using a cheap 8-port Arduino relay board.
 The relays on this board can handle around 100 watts of power and I ended up with a little over 50 dB of port isolation with the construction techniques I used so I’m happy with it to switch my antennas.
 Let me know if you’d like to see more info on this switch in the comments.